Grant's Tomb: Unsolicited plans

 As fundraising slowed down, people began to lose confidence in the Grant Monument Association, and members of the public offered their own proposals for the memorial.
-American Architect and Building News hosted a design competition in late 1885, although some members of the public erroneously thought the competition was an official one.
-Although the American Institute of Architects (AIA) recommended that the GMA host a formal architectural design competition, the association ignored this advice and did not contact other groups that had built similar monuments.
+When American Architect and Building News hosted an architectural design competition in late 1885, some members of the public erroneously thought the competition was the official one.
+Although the American Institute of Architects (AIA) recommended that the GMA host a formal competition, the association ignored this advice and did not contact other groups that had built similar monuments.
 Instead, in October 1885, the GMA started requesting proposals from "artists, architects, and all others".
-Richard Greener had drafted plans for a design competition with a $400,000 budget, but the invitations never went out.
-Although the GMA promised in January 1886 to select a design "at once", this did not happen.
+Richard Greener had drafted plans for a design competition, but the invitations never went out, and the GMA's January 1886 promise to select a design "at once" did not happen.

 The association continued to receive proposals through 1886.
 According to historian David Kahn, one plan by Calvert Vaux was "so complicated that written descriptions give little idea of what it was actually intended to look like", while The New York Times said another plan would "frighten people ... completely away from the fund".
 By November 1886, the GMA was planning to erect a permanent memorial.
 Within a few months, the GMA had received "a number of designs, sketches and suggestions" from across America and Europe, with 14 plans being submitted by February 1887.
 Among the plans the association received were those by American sculptor William Wetmore Story, German sculptor Joseph Echteler, and architect George Matthias.
 Greener began writing to other groups, such as the Garfield National Monument Association, for advice in early 1887, and he hired Napoleon LeBrun as consulting architect.